 Watch this video to understand it better:

 Youse Trips also stores other useful and interesting information that can help the driver plan their daily lives.
 You can view data such as total travel time, stop time, total distance traveled and average speed to complete the trip.
 In addition, if the system detects that some risky behavior happens relatively frequently, the app gives tips to the driver on how to drive and thus improve their score.

 Medals and ranking

 The driver receives medals as he/she fulfills certain missions and challenges.
 For example, taking 25 consecutive trips without any sudden braking record or recording a trip over 90 kilometers.
 When obtaining certain sets of medals, the driver can exchange for prizes.
-Currently, the "Youse Box Auto", a kit packed with various products for cars, and Kindle, Amazon's digital book reader, are available.
+Currently, the "Youse Box Auto", a kit packed with various car related products, and Kindle, Amazon's digital book reader, are available.
 In addition, the score puts the driver in a ranking, in which he can compare himself with everyone who is using the application.

-These are the medals I design for the first release of Youse Trips.
-The meaning and how people achieve each one was created with branding experience team.
+These are the medals I designed for the first release of Youse Trips.
+The meaning of each and how people achieve them were created along with the branding experience team.

-The initial design phase was to search for telematics references in Brazil and worldwide.
-Some of the applications that use the same whitelabel were references to structure and possible features, but most of them contained a side "burger" menu, and I believe those are not the best way to make the navigation visible.
+The first step was to search for telematics apps in Brazil and worldwide.
+Some of the applications that use the same pay-how-you-drive scheme were references in structure and possible features, but most of them contained a side "burger" menu, and I believe those are not the best way to make the navigation visible.

-Once we defined what we wanted the Youse Trips to have, I set out to determine the user's browsing flow as well as the value proposition that would be added to the application's use, visual identity, illustrations, prize design, and medals, besides the form of gamification that we were going to use, together the team of Branding Experience.
+Once we've defined what we wanted the Youse Trips to have, I set out to design the user's flow as well as the value proposition of the application, visual identity, illustrations, medals and prizes design, aside from the form of gamification that we were going to use.

 Here's the flow of the first release version of Youse Trips: